0xa3k5/web3icons/README.md

 `svgs` object contains objects for each type

+>[!NOTE]
-> This would import thousands of svgs into your project and would increase the bundle size, it is not recommended for general use.
+>This would import thousands of svgs into your project and would increase the bundle size, it is not recommended for general use.

 ```jsx
 import { svgs } from '@web3icons/core'